Pumpkin and ginger are two flavors that were made for each other. And what could be better than combining them into a delicious brownie?

 - Using a medium scoop or a large spoon, place pumpkin mixture on top of gingerbread mixture.
 3 Dollops across and 3 Dollops down.

 - Take butter knife and swirl pumpkin into gingerbread batter using a back and forth movement with the butter knife.

 - Drizzle one Tablespoon of molasses on top and using a butter knife swirl the molasses into the gingerbread/pumpkin batter using the same back and forth motion.
 I swirled it going across the pan and then again up and down which made a pretty design on the top of the brownies.

-- Bake at 350 Degrees Fahrenheit for 40 minutes.
-Remove and place on wire rack to cool.
-Brownies should be completely cool before adding glaze.
+- Bake at 325°F/ 160°C for 40-45 minutes.
+Remove from oven and place pan on wire rack to cool.
+Brownies should be completely cool before adding melted chocolate.